clewisdavis/The-Joy-of-React/course-notes.md

 </p>
 ```

-- With taht DOM element craeted, it adds it to the page at the specified root.
+- With that DOM element created, it adds it to the page at the specified root.
 - **It takes a JS based description of some HTML, and uses it to produce real-world DOM nodes.**

 - But, the real magic happens when things change.